What is Condyline?

 If any genital warts remain, this cycle of treatment may be repeated a maximum of 5 times.
 Your online Doctor will set safe limits for you.

 How do I use Condyline?

-If your Condyline prescription is approved, your online GP will tell you exactly how to use the medication based on your personal health requirements.
+If your Condyline prescription is approved, your online Doctor will tell you exactly how to use the medication based on your personal health requirements.
 Generally, patients apply a thin layer of Condyline to each genital wart that requires treatment.
 This is done once every morning and evening for three days.
 There is then a complete break from treatment for the next four days.
 If the genital warts are still there, the same course of treatment may be repeated, up to a maximum of 5 times.
-Your online GP will give you precise instructions about extended treatments and will ensure that you use Condyline safely.
+Your online Doctor will give you precise instructions about extended treatments and will ensure that you use Condyline safely.

 Can I use Condyline and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while taking any prescription medicine.
+Our online Doctors generally do not recommend drinking alcohol while taking any prescription medicine.
 Although alcohol will not reduce the efficacy of Condyline, excessive drinking may lower your natural immune system.
 This could make it harder for your body to defeat the HPV virus that causes genital warts.